Powerlearnproject/se-assignment-day-2-git-and-github-galaxymarque/README.md

   Step 2: Click on the new repository option.

-  Step 3: After clicking new repository option, we will have to initialize some things like, naming our project, choosing the visibility
+  Step 3: After clicking new repository option, we will have to initialize some things like, naming our project, choosing the visibility .Then click create repository button

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?